 The company said the latest data would be submitted to regulatory authorities around the world for inclusion in the prescribing information for Perjeta.

 The Swiss drugmaker also has another related drug called Kadcyla, which is also being tested in combination with Perjeta.
 Some analysts believe Kadcyla's prospects could be curbed if results from that combination are not better than the impressive findings reported this weekend.
-See breaking news and the hottest health tips before anybody else by joining South Africa’s biggest and best health community, like health24 on Facebook now!

 The DNA of breast cancer